aplbrain/dandi-docs/docs/developer-guide/creating-dandi-instance/dandi-hub.md

-The DANDI ecosystem includes a self-hosted Jupyter notebook service.
-This service is hosted on AWS and orchestrated with a Kubernetes (k8s) cluster that provides different instance types for users to efficiently interact with data in the DANDI Archive.
+The {{ instance.name }} ecosystem includes a self-hosted Jupyter notebook service.
+This service is hosted on AWS and orchestrated with a Kubernetes (k8s) cluster that provides different instance types for users to efficiently interact with data in the {{ instance.name }} Archive.

 The instructions for configuring and deploying your own JupyterHub instance are available in the [dandi-hub repository](https://github.com/dandi/dandi-hub) (see [README](https://github.com/dandi/dandi-hub/blob/main/README.md#dandihub)).
 For example configurations that have been previously generated for the DANDI, LINC, and BICAN projects see the [envs directory](https://github.com/dandi/dandi-hub/tree/main/envs).